headjs/headjs/README.md

 	- Load: Corrected some issues with loading from inside <head>
 	- Load: Rewrite of large parts of code base
 	  - Started to massively document the sourcecode :)
+	- Load: Test Only (css loading)
+	 - You can now load CSS files with head.load("somefile.css")
+	   - Consider this as under testing
+           - head.load is an alias to head.js
 	- Css3: moved "touch" detection from core to here
 	- Css3: added "retina" detection
 	- Css3: replaced "font-face" detection that was using "Conditional Comments" with simplisitc browser version detection